creatorGod003/Analog-Clock/README.md

 # Analog-Clock
-This is my project based on simple analog clock on html, css, javascript.
+This is my project based on simple analog clock using html, css, javascript.